pablodlc/StyleThisPage/README.md

 # StyleThisPage

+## Introduction

+This was a pretty straightforward and simple assignment.
+A fun little refresher in simple CSS styling.

 ## Instructions

 1. Create two files in VS Code and save them to your computer.
 One file should be called index.html, and the other should be called style.css.
 These should be in the same folder or directory.
 You can name this folder something like css-practice.